 The University Secretary and Service Directors from across the University also attend Court meetings on a regular basis.
 Court is serviced by a Clerk to Court from Policy and Planning.

-Details of current Court members, including brief biographies, can be seen here.
+View details of current Court members, including brief biographies.

 Court maintains a Register of Interests into which members of University Court and officers declare any personal, business or other interest which may, or may be perceived by a reasonable member of public to, influence their judgement and the University’s decision making process.